 Stop downplaying differences

 The first step in any conversation is to acknowledge difference.
-This is one of the biggest hurdles that prevents us from having meaningful and productive conversations about inequity.
+Downplaying differences is one of the biggest hurdles that prevents us from having meaningful and productive conversations about equity.
 It manifests in a variety of ways: the desire to swiftly “look for similarities, not differences,” the belief that we can all get along if we “focus on our shared humanity,” or to resolve any conflict we just need to “find common ground.”
 Although these statements are meant to inspire closeness, they go a long way in minimizing important differences that need to be acknowledged for us to better understand one another.
-Discomfort with noticing and acknowledging differences is what inspires this rush to identify and cling to similarities that are often superficial (“we both like gardening”) and hyper-generalized (“we all want love and companionship”).
+Discomfort with noticing and acknowledging differences is what inspires this rush to identify with and cling to similarities that are often superficial (“we both like gardening”) and hyper-generalized (“we all want love and companionship”).

 Friend and author Dr. Anu Taranath explains why acknowledging differences is so critical in her book, Beyond Guilt Trips: Mindful Travel in an Unequal World (read it now, if you haven’t already).
 While we can “downplay our differences” in a conversation, we actually can’t downplay differences in our daily lives.
 In our daily lives, we do experience the world differently based on our skin color, age, gender, presentation, and abilities.

 “We have been socialized to remain silent, anxious, and sometimes unaware of how our identities have been constructed in relation to other people’s identities…” Taranath wrote.
 “If our differences actually could be downplayed, why aren’t they in society?… Because our differences continue to matter greatly in a world that is hierarchical and structurally unequal, we need to get better at addressing them” (2019, p.
 12).